secar600/secar-documents/source/extended_gas_target.rst

 How to Operate the System with Hydrogen
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Since a pre-start checklist (DCC Document FRIB-M41600-TD-001693-R001) should be followed prior to operation with hydrogen, this subsection assumes that the system is in :code:`pump` mode to begin with and that all high vacuum pumps are ON.
 To do that, see :numref:`setting_up_high_vacuum`.
+Zero the :code:`SCR_BTS34:CMG_D1465K`, :code:`SCR_BTS34:CMG_D1465M` and :code:`SCR_BTS34:CMG_D1465E` capacitance manometer gauges (:numref:`zero_gauges`) if they show an offset and before you leave the ReA3 vault.
 Also, it is assumed that the ReA3 vault is fully secured and locked.

 Once you are ready to fill the system with hydrogen: